MeshEnvy/lodb/README.md

 // Auto-select filesystem (recommended)
 LoDb *db = new LoDb("myapp");

-// Explicitly use LittleFS
+// Explicitly use internal filesystem
-LoDb *dbLFS = new LoDb("myapp", LoFS::FSType::LFS);
+LoDb *dbInternal = new LoDb("myapp", LoFS::FSType::INTERNAL);

-// Explicitly use SD card (with automatic fallback to LFS if SD unavailable) LoDb *dbSD = new LoDb("myapp", LoFS::FSType::SD);
+// Explicitly use SD card (with automatic fallback to INTERNAL if SD unavailable) LoDb *dbSD = new LoDb("myapp", LoFS::FSType::SD);
 ```